msmolyakov/paddle/README.md

 Paddle is framework agnostic, i.e. Paddle could be used with JUnit, TestNG or any other test framework familiar to you.

-In general, any test consists of the following steps:
+But in general, any test consists of the following steps:
 1. run or connect to node;
 2. create test accounts;
 3. send some transactions;